 Watch how-to videos: Visually learning is often the best.
 Watch doggy training videos like this one from dog trainer, Doggy Dan, to learn the best techniques.

 When you don’t have time for a walk or your dog wants to play in her own space, give her a safe, clean place.
 Arrowhead Pooper Scoopers Dog Waste Clean-up Service makes life easier for dog owners, with complete cleanup and removal of all dog poop from yards, kennels and dog runs, because you have better things to do with your time!
 Starting at just $10 a week!
 We serve most of the Phoenix west valley, including Glendale, Peoria, Sun City, Sun City West and Surprise, plus parts of west Phoenix.
 Call us at 602-391-0160 or visit our website or Facebook page for more information.
 Enjoy a clean, safe, pet waste free yard year-round.

-Dog Poop Removal Service for Residential, HOA Communities, Hotels, Apartments, Public Trails, Parks & Dog Parks in North & West Phoenix, Glendale, Peoria, Surprise, El Mirage, Sun City, Sun City West, Goodyear, Avondale, Litchfield Park, Buckeye, Tolleson and Waddell
+Dog Poop Removal Service for Residential, HOA Communities, Hotels, Apartments, Public Trails, Parks & Dog Parks in North & West Phoenix, Glendale, Peoria, Surprise, El Mirage, Sun City, Sun City West, Goodyear, Avondale, Litchfield Park, East Buckeye, Tolleson and Waddell